JeroenVanB/LAMAS/index.md

 The GeedyKripkeAgent uses the kripke models to determine which card to play.
 He is greedy, since he always tries to win the trick.
 Since a good strategy can become very complex (especially in a programming language), the rules are also presented in the graph below (made with draw.io).

 Possible strategies are:
-- When a player knows that he has the highest
+- When a player knows that he has the highest card of the trick suit, playing that card will often win the trick
+- When a player does not have a card of the trick suit, he can play a trump card

+The guessing is a very important part of the game.
+Since the guessing takes place before playing any cards, the only knowedge that the agent has, are his own cards (and the trump suit).
+We still have to come up with a way to determine a good estimation.
+It seems likely, that we will create a rule, based on the average score of the cards in the hand.

+A possible extension that we might add, is the

 Graph1
 ![Graph Greedy Kripke Agent](greedy_kripke.jpg)